 Let’s get right into it.

-What you’ll notice about this muscle is it’s a fairly large muscle, relatively speaking and you will notice that it has a clavicular portion or a clavicular head.
-Then, we have another portion that’s called the sternocostal portion.
+What you’ll notice about this muscle is it’s a fairly large muscle, relatively speaking and you will notice that it has a clavicular portion (highlighted in yellow) or a clavicular head.
+Then, we have another portion that’s called the sternocostal portion (highlighted in green).

 That sternocostal portion is here, and the clavicular portion (let’s do that in green), that’s the clavicular potion in green, and then, in blue here, we have the sternocostal portion.
 You can see a separation in between.
 If I remove that, you can see that separation here.